 The Germans managed to drive between the 17th Middlesex and the 2nd Highland Light Infantry to their left, and to attack the 17th Middlesex (especially 'A' Company) from the flank and rear.
 The "moppers-up" - the 2nd South Staffs - had already been sent forward to strengthen the flanks, but in effect the 17th Middlesex were surrounded.
 The day had been disastrous for the 17th Middlesex and the companies of the 2nd South Staffs allocated to them.
 This attack was to be one element of what was to become known as the Battle of Arleux.

-62 Other Ranks from the 2nd South Staffs were killed on 28th April, 4 of them from Tipton: Allen Mantle Perks & Williams.
-All 4 Tipton men are commemorated on the Arras Memorial.
+62 Other Ranks from the 2nd South Staffs were killed on 28th April, 5 of them from Tipton: Ernest Allen, Robert Jones, Frederick Mantle, William Perks and William Williams.
+All 5 Tipton men are commemorated on the Arras Memorial.